decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - Leslie Salzinger, "Manufacturing Sexual Subjects: 'Harassment', desire and discipline on a Maquiladora shopfloor"

-*Weekly assignment 7 due on November 8*
+*Ethnographic exercise 7 due on November 8*

 #### November 12 - It takes work to hide the work